Inland Gas Upgrades

 About this project

 We’re planning to upgrade 29 sections of our existing natural gas lines located in communities in the Northern, Thompson-Okanagan, Cariboo and Kootenay regions of BC.
-As a result of these upgrades, we’ll be able to use up-to-date inspection methods to monitor the line.

 Why we’re upgrading these lines